William Ferguson Reid: Political career

-The first African American to be elected to the Virginia General Assembly since 1891, Reid took his seat in the lower chamber the following January, alongside Eleanor P. Sheppard, who had opposed school closings and became Richmond's first female mayor.
-Others winning the nine seats in the House of Delegates from Richmond City and Henrico County-Richmond were veterans George E. Allen Jr., Junie L. Bradshaw, Thomas P. Bryan, Ernst W. Farley Jr., Edward E. Lane, E. B. Pendleton Jr. Reid replaced prominent segregationist T. Coleman Andrews Jr., a prominent segregationist who would found the American Independent Party in 1969 to support the presidential candidacy of George C. Wallace of Alabama.
-However, in 1968, Virginians voted in record numbers for the second successive time in a presidential election since adoption of the 24th Amendment removed the poll tax as a bar to participation in Federal elections.
-Reid would serve three terms in the Virginia General Assembly, winning re-election in 1969 (when Carl E. Bain and B. Earl Dunn replaced Thomas P. Bryan and E.B.
-Pendleton).
-In 1971, after the 1970 census led to legislative reapportionment, Robert B. Ball Sr., Edwin H. Ragsdale and T. Dix Sutton were elected from Henrico County, Reid from the district of Henrico and Richmond City, and Allen, Bain, Lane, Sheppard and newcomer Philip B. Morris represented Richmond City.
-Although Reid was the only African American in the General Assembly when he took office in 1968, in 2000 there were fifteen.
+But Reid won election to the House of Delegates in 1967, unseating prominent segregationist T. Coleman Andrews Jr., who would co-found the American Independent Party to support the 1968 presidential candidacy of George C. Wallace of Alabama.
+The first African American elected to the Virginia General Assembly since 1891, Reid took his seat in the lower chamber in January 1968, alongside Eleanor P. Sheppard, who had opposed school closings and became Richmond's first female mayor.
+Reid would serve three terms in the Virginia General Assembly, winning re-election in 1969 and 1971.
+Although Reid was the only African American in the General Assembly when he took office in 1968, by 2000 there were fifteen.

-In 1973, Reid was defeated by colorful Richmond city councilman Howard Carwile, who vowed to "raise hell", but was defeated for re-election in 1975 by prominent lawyer Gerald L. Baliles.
+In 1973, Reid was defeated by colorful Richmond city councilman Howard Carwile, who vowed to "raise hell", but was defeated for re-election in 1975 by prominent lawyer Gerald L. Baliles, who eventually became governor of Virginia.

-After his final term as delegate ended, Dr. Reid then accepted a position as regional medical officer with the U.S. State Department, which caused him to maintain a home in Washington, D.C.'s Maryland suburbs, as well as travel abroad.
+After his final term as delegate ended, Reid accepted a position as regional medical officer with the U.S. State Department, which caused him to maintain a home in Washington, D.C.'s Maryland suburbs, as well as travel abroad.
 His activism then continued from a distance, as the Crusade for Voters helped win an African American majority on Richmond's City Council and elected Henry L. Marsh the city's first African American mayor in 1977.
-Reid has also recorded an oral history for Virginia Commonwealth University, available online.
+Reid also recorded an oral history for Virginia Commonwealth University, available online.

 The Henrico County School Board in 2012 named a school in honor of Dr. William Ferguson Reid.